-Section 1.
-Chapter 62D of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 12, inclusive, of this act.

-Sec.
-2. As used in sections 2 to 12, inclusive, of this act, unless the context otherwise requires, "incompetent" means a child does not have the present ability to:

-1. Understand the nature of the delinquency or, if the child is a child in need of supervision, the allegations against the child;

-2. Understand the nature and purpose of the court

-proceedings; or

-3. Aid and assist the child's counsel in the defense at any time during the proceedings with a reasonable degree of rational understanding.

-Sec.
-3. I. Any time after a petition is filed and before the final disposition of a case, if doubt arises as to the competence of a child, the juvenile court shall suspend the case until the question of competence is determined.

-of competence is determined.

-2. During the period when the competence of a child is being determined, the juvenile court shall consider the appropriate placement of the child and any services or other care to be provided to the child that are necessary for the well-being of the child or for public safety, and may issue any necessary orders.

-3. The period in which the juvenile court is required to make its final disposition of a case, as set forth in NRS 62D.310, is tolled during the period when the competence of a child is being determined.

-Sec.
-4. A person who makes a motion for the evaluation of a child for the purpose of determining whether the child is incompetent shall:

-1. Certify that the motion is being made in good faith and is based on reasonable grounds to believe that the child is incompetent and cannot proceed in the case; and by the child.
+- Section 1.
+Chapter 62D of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 12, inclusive, of this act. - Sec.
+2. As used in sections 2 to 12, inclusive, of this act, unless the context otherwise requires, "incompetent" means a child does not have the present ability to: - 1.
+Understand the nature of the allegations of delinquency or, if the child is a child in need of supervision, the allegations against the child; - 2.
+Understand the nature and purpose of the court proceedings; or - 3.
+Aid and assist the child's counsel in the defense at any time during the proceedings with a reasonable degree of rational understanding. - Sec.
+3. 1.
+Any time after a petition is filed and before the final disposition of a case, if doubt arises as to the competence of a child, the juvenile court shall suspend the case until the question of competence is determined. - 2.
+During the period when the competence of a child is being determined, the juvenile court shall consider the appropriate placement of the child and any services or other care to be provided to the child that are necessary for the wellbeing of the child or for public safety, and may issue any necessary orders. - 3.
+The period in which the juvenile court is required to make its final disposition of a case, as set forth in NRS 62D.310, is tolled during the period when the competence of a child is being determined. - Sec.
+4. A person who makes a motion for the evaluation of a child for the purpose of determining whether the child is incompetent shall: - 1.
+Certify that the motion is being made in good faith and is based on reasonable grounds to believe that the child is incompetent and cannot proceed in the case; and

-2. Specify facts that support the motion, including, without limitation, any nonprivileged observations of or statements made by the child
+- 2. Specify facts that support the motion, including, without limitation, any nonprivileged observations of or statements made by the child. - Sec.

-- Sec.
 5. 1.
 If the juvenile court suspends a case pursuant to section 3 of this act, the juvenile court shall appoint one or more experts, at least one of whom is a psychologist or psychiatrist, to evaluate the child and report on the competence of the child. - 2.
-Before appointing an expert to evaluate and report on the competence of the child, the juvenile court shall consider the following factors to determine the ability and qualification of the expert to provide such an evaluation and report: - 38 (a) The training and experience of the expert in child 39 psychology, child and adolescent psychiatry or child forensic 40 psychiatry; - (b) The licensure or professional certification of the expert; and - (c) Any other factor the juvenile court deems appropriate in making the appointment.
+Before appointing an expert to evaluate and report on the competence of the child, the juvenile court shall consider the following factors to determine the ability and qualification of the expert to provide such an evaluation and report:

+(a) The training and experience of the expert in child psychology, child and adolescent psychiatry or child forensic psychiatry;

+(b) The licensure or professional certification of the expert; and